NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

 The Package Manager Console is not included with Visual Studio Code.

-## Extending the Package Manager Console
+## Extend the Package Manager Console

 Some packages install new commands for the console.
 For example, `MvcScaffolding` creates commands like `Scaffold` shown below, which generates ASP.NET MVC controllers and views:

 ![Installing and using MvcScaffold](media/PackageManagerConsoleInstall.png)

-## Setting up a NuGet PowerShell profile
+## Set up a NuGet PowerShell profile

 A PowerShell profile lets you make commonly-used commands available wherever you use PowerShell.
 NuGet supports a NuGet-specific profile typically found at the following location: